Mictronics/readsb/README.md

 *Note: In Android pre-loading the database takes a minute or two, so be patient.
 Don't stop the script.*

-To speed up JSON loading you may add "application/json" to compress.filetype in /etc/lighttpd/lighttpd.conf:
-`compress.filetype = ( "application/javascript", "text/css", "text/html", "text/plain", "application/json" )`
-Don't forget to restart lighttpd or force-reload the configuration.

 ## Push server support

 readsb tries to connect to a listening server, like a VRS push server.